L1uv1a/GPS-SMS-rescue-device/README.md

 # Rescue device by using GPS and SMS

 This is one of my classes’s project.
 Although this is a project for a certain subject, my teacher let us do whatever we want as long as we using a communication method.
 Therefore this subject has no restrictions.
+If you are lost, you can send your GPS location (just by press a button) to a phone number, so they can rescue you!

 # My work
 This is a team project, we have done it in 2 months.